springtofigh/portfolio-with-sass/README.md

 # Personal Portfolio

-This personal portfolio features a clean and modern design
+This personal portfolio features a clean and modern design.
+The project is written in Persian and features a clean, modern design inspired by `@judygab`.

 ![My Portfoli-gif](https://github.com/springtofigh/portfolio-with-sass/assets/90114320/0505b898-34e3-4cd9-9bf2-1d80e652cd60)